 - NVidia GTX 1070 8GB RAM

 The Cyberpower gamer Ultra is our first AMD system on the list.
-We’ve gone through a few that are perfect for the mid-level and the hard-core gamer, now this rig is for those who are just starting out.
-The first thing that caught our eye, was how good the design of the case is.
-A very eye-catching design that can really pack a punch on the performance side.
+We’ve gone through a few that are perfect for the mid-level and the hard-core gamer; now this rig is for those who are just starting out.
+The first thing that caught our eye was how good the design of the case is.
+A very eye-catching design that stores some potent hardware inside.

 Click for Full Review

 The PC has an AMD FX-400 which is a quad-core processor that can function at 3.8GHz.
 The graphics card is an R7 250 which has about 2GB of VRAM.
 A very basic card, but it can handle the majority of the games on the market.
 It also supports multiple displays which are pretty great.
 A fantastic choice for games like LoL or Counter Strike Global Offensive and most other games on steam.
 You get a gaming mouse and a keyboard as well.

 As for the storage aspect, you have to make do with a 1TB hard drive, which can be more than sufficient for most gamers.

 This PC can be ideal for MOBA and MMO games like LoL, Dota2, etc. On the connectivity side, you have 7 USB 2.0 ports.
 We expected at least a few USB 3.0 ports, as it has become a fundamental requirement these days.
 This PC doesn’t come with a wireless adapter, so LAN is the way to go if you need to game.
 This can be a bit of a pain if your router is away from where the rig is set up.